Atopic Dermatitis Or Eczema

-Atopic dermatitis or eczema are very common today, together with allergic reaction in contact dermatitis.
-Distinguish between these, find which are the symptoms and natural ways to help ease the itching and heal the eruption.
+Atopic dermatitis or eczema are very common today, together with the allergic reactions in contact dermatitis.
+To discern them, know what the symptoms are and learn natural ways to help ease the itching and counteract eruptions.

 What is Eczema?

 Atopic Dermatitis or Eczema – is an inflammation of the epidermis, the outer layer of the skin, causing common skin rashes.
-Symptoms of eczema are characterized by dryness and skin rash, redness, itching, blistering, cracking of the skin, oozing and bleeding.
-Rash diagnosis is made based on these aspects by a dermatologist.
+Symptoms of eczema are characterized by dryness, skin rash, redness, itching, blistering, cracking of the skin, oozing and bleeding.
+A dermatologist’s diagnosis is made based on these aspects.

-Infant eczema is very common and appears, in general, in the skin folds and face.
-Studies show that over 70 percent of children with severe eczema develop asthma, months or years, later.
-Medications for eczema are generally corticosteroids that are highly effective in suppressing the symptoms but they also have tremendous side effects.
-Other medication includes topical and system immune-suppressants, antihistamine and anti-itch drugs.
+Infant eczema is very common and usually appears in between skin folds and on the face.
+Studies show that over 70 percent of children with severe eczema develop asthma months or years later.
+The medications generally used for eczema are in large part corticosteroids that are highly effective in suppressing symptoms but also have tremendous side effects.
+Other medication includes topical and immune system suppressants, antihistamine and drugs to reduce itching.

 Eczema can get easily infected once the skin barrier is broken and bacteria can enter under the skin.
 In this case, topical or oral antibiotics will be necessary.